 Before the pandemic the primary care team were looking at embracing digital technology to help better manage patient flow and ensure equality of access to more vulnerable groups.
 Video Group Consultations were starting to be delivered.
-It was a way of seeing a certain group of patients with the same condition in a group consultation with the clinician available to offer advice and guidance about the condition.
-The GP can also answer any questions, discuss blood results and improve levels of control i.e., Blood Sugars for those with Diabetes or Cholesterol for those with Heart Attacks or Strokes.
+It was a way of seeing a certain group of patients with the same condition to be consulted with together, and a clinician is available to offer advice and guidance about the condition and answer any questions, discuss blood results and improve levels of control i.e., Blood Sugars for those with Diabetes or Cholesterol for those with Heart Attacks or Strokes.